adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Because granular styles aren't worth bothering with.

 If you're going to do `<div class="red">` you may as will do `<div style="color: red"` which is more explicit anyway.
-But we don't want to do this because we don't want to mix concerns!
+But we don't want to do this because we don't want to mix concerns.

 ## Because styles change based on breakpoints.